 Domestic Partner - an individual of the same sex with whom you have established a domestic partnership as described below.
+Domestic Partner coverage is limited to same sex Domestic Partners enrolled prior to January 1, 2016.

 A domestic partnership is a relationship between a Participant and one other person of the same sex.
 Both persons must: